 Read Erin’s essays here.

 Ashly Hilst | Writer

-Ashly Hilst is a developmental editor for writers who need support and guidance as they finish their book (finally).
-She loves encouraging all writers in the worthiness of their words and the value found in the process of writing.
-Ashly has been teaching writing and providing editing for writers for four years, and goes through withdrawals if she doesn’t get to mark-up a page on a regular basis.
-Ashly cut her teeth on Dickens and threw the Hunchback of Notre Dame across the room when she was 13 because she didn’t like the ending, but she also has real qualifications, like a BA in English literature and teaching certifications in multiple states.
-When she’s not marking up pages and reveling in stories, she loves cooking with a wine glass in hand and Vince Guaraldi in the background, or exploring Portland with her husband and daughter.
+Ashly Hilst blogs and supports writers on her website, Ink and Grace Editing.
+She has been teaching writing and providing editing for writers for four years, and goes through withdrawals if she doesn’t get to mark-up a page on a regular basis.
+When she’s not reveling in words, she loves cooking with a wine glass in hand and Vince Guaraldi in the background, or exploring Portland with her husband and daughter.

 Abbigail Kriebs | Writer

 Abbigail Kriebs calls Inkwells & Images her online home, where she writes about and photographs her everyday life as a word-lover, book-reader, and new mom.
 She and her husband, Scott, and son, Arthur, live in the middle of the woods on a road that goes nowhere, but it’s not too far from Madison, Wisconsin.
 Abbie is one half of the Chasing Creative podcast, eats waffles in quantities that would make Leslie Knope proud, and has a serious crush on Midwestern autumns.